 You will always receive plenty of notice before your outstanding tax bill will hurt your credit score.
 The IRS will send notices informing you of the debt and requests for payment.
 When you receive a demand for payment, this may be your last opportunity to work something out with the IRS to protect your credit.
 In some cases, you may still be eligible to make monthly payments.
 But even if you are, the agency can still obtain a lien if it decides it’s necessary to insure repayment of your entire tax bill.

-Remember, the IRS is usually willing to work with you—so you should take every opportunity to preserve your credit rating by addressing any tax issues head on, as early as possible.
-For more information about this and other tax topics, visit TurboTax.com.
+The IRS is usually willing to work with you—so you should take every opportunity to preserve your credit rating by addressing any tax issues head on, as early as possible.